Clemson comes back to topple TCU in OT, 62-60 - WHIZ News

 TCU: The Horned Frogs are tied with Navy and Utah for the most freshmen of any Division I team.
 Five of TCU’s 11 frosh are on scholarship, and three contributed on the scoreboard Sunday.
 Francisco Farabello, PJ Fuller, and Diante Smith combined for nine points.

+Clemson: The Tigers had scored 79 or more — including 80-plus in their last three — in each of the games.
+But a sluggish first half derailed Clemson’s offensive game, as it hit only 8 of 24 (33.3 percent) from the floor over the first 20 minutes.

-Clemson: The Tigers are now 1-1 against Power 5 schools, and 4-0 against mid-majors, having beaten Presbyterian, Colgate, Detroit Mercy and Alabama A&M. Three of Clemson’s next four opponents are Power 5 teams: at Minnesota, at Florida State and vs. South Carolina.
+POWER PLAY: The Tigers are now 1-1 against Power 5 schools, and 4-0 against mid-majors, having beaten Presbyterian, Colgate, Detroit Mercy and Alabama A&M. Clemson’s next four opponents are Power 5 teams: at Minnesota, at Florida State and vs. South Carolina.

+MANAGING HOOPS: Wells Hoag was an all-state high school basketball player in South Carolina.
+This year the sophomore started the season as Clemson’s student manager.
+Though he wanted to try to walk on as a junior, injuries set the Tigers back, the 6-foot-2 guard was elevated to the active roster on Nov.
+20. He made his collegiate debut against Alabama A&M on Nov.
+21, playing 7 ½ minutes.

 UP NEXT